 Changes shown without a date are changes since the V3 2021 Race Regulations issued September 22, 2021.
+Changes shown with a date are changes since the V1 2022 Race Regulations issued April 25, 2022.
 This summary is not considered part of the Race Regulations.
 Only the Race Regulations and Appendices A through Q are considered definitive.